Vehicle-to-everything: History

 but also published by peer-reviewed journals.

 This technology can be misused to remotely control the vehicle.
-The Police of the Czech Republic(2024) announced, in cooperation with universities, has developed a system for remote stopping of vehicles with reference to the fact that such a procedure is legal even under the current legislation.
+The Police of the Czech Republic in cooperation with universities has developed a system for remote stopping of vehicles with reference to the fact that such a procedure is legal even under the current legislation.

 Technology overview

 802.11p (DSRC)

 The original V2X communication uses WLAN technology and works directly between vehicles (V2V) as well as vehicles and traffic infrastructure (V2I), which form a vehicular ad-hoc network as two V2X senders come within each other's range.
-Hence it does not require any communication infrastructure for vehicles to communicate, which is key to assure safety in remote or little-developed areas.
+Hence it does not require any communication infrastructure for vehicles to communicate, which is key to ensure safety in remote or little-developed areas.

 WLAN is particularly well-suited for V2X communication, due to its low latency.
 It transmits messages known as Cooperative Awareness Messages (CAM) or Basic Safety Message (BSM), and Decentralised Environmental Notification Messages (DENM).

-Other roadside infrastructure related messages are Signal Phase and Timing Message (SPAT), In Vehicle Information Message (IVI), and Service Request Message (SRM).
+Other roadside infrastructure related messages are Signal Phase and Timing Message (SPaT), In Vehicle Information Message (IVI), and Service Request Message (SRM).
 The data volume of these messages is very low.
 The radio technology is part of the WLAN IEEE 802.11 family of standards and known in the US as Wireless Access in Vehicular Environments (WAVE) and in Europe as ITS-G5.
 To complement the direct communication mode, vehicles can be equipped with traditional cellular communication technologies, supporting V2N based services.
 This extension with V2N was achieved in Europe under the C-ITS platform umbrella with cellular systems and broadcast systems (TMC/DAB+).

 3GPP (C-V2X)

-More recent V2X communication uses cellular networks and is called cellular V2X (or C-V2X) to differentiate it from the WLAN-based V2X.
-There have been multiple industry organizations, such as the 5G Automotive Association (5GAA) promoting C-V2X due to its advantages over WLAN based V2X (without considering disadvantages at the same time).
+V2X communication over cellular networks is called cellular V2X (or C-V2X) to distinguish it from WLAN-based V2X.
+There have been multiple industry organizations, such as the 5G Automotive Association (5GAA), promoting C-V2X due to its advantages over WLAN-based V2X (without considering disadvantages at the same time).
 C-V2X is initially defined as LTE in 3GPP Release 14 and is designed to operate in several modes: